braze-inc/braze-docs/_docs/_help/release_notes/2021/april.md

 [Treasure Data]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/treasure_data/) helps drive relevant customer experiences by harmonizing data, insights, and engagement to work in perfect unison.
 Armed with actionable indicators, CX Teams, including marketing, sales, and customer service can effectively optimize spend, and personalize omnichannel interactions across the entire customer journey.

-## Phrasee - A/B testing
+## Jacquard - A/B testing

 Braze customer engagement develops relationships through multichannel marketing.
-Working together with [Phrasee]({{site.baseurl}}/partners/data_and_infrastructure_agility/ab_testing/phrasee/), Braze can deploy brand language, at scale, across channels that are customized to your brand voice.
-Phrasee's deep learning engine handles the testing, monitors the results, and generates new language based on what it's learned.
+Working together with [Jacquard]({{site.baseurl}}/partners/data_and_infrastructure_agility/ab_testing//), Braze can deploy brand language, at scale, across channels that are customized to your brand voice.
+Jacquard's deep learning engine handles the testing, monitors the results, and generates new language based on what it's learned.